trinodb/trino/docs/src/main/sphinx/connector/redis.rst

 This property is required; there is no default.

-Redis clusters are not supported.
+Redis Cluster is not supported.

 ``redis.scan-count``
 ^^^^^^^^^^^^^^^^^^^^